adamlilith/fasterRaster/README.md

 # Connecting to `GRASS` installed using the stand-alone installer

-If you have installed `GRASS` using the stand-alone OSGeo installer, then the `GRASS` installation path will look something like this, depending on your operating system:
+I suggest you use the stand-alone installer (versus the OSGeo installer) if it is available.
+Assuming this is the case, then the `GRASS` installation path will look something like this, depending on your operating system:

 Simply start `R`, attach `fasterRaster`, then tell `fasterRaster` where `GRASS` is installed:
 ```